 Whether open surgery or laparoscopic, the intussusception is carefully reduced by gently pushing the leading portion of the intussusceptions back upstream to reduce the telescoping of the bowel.

 If the surgeon is unable to successfully reduce the bowel, then the afflicted section will need to be removed.
 When this happens, the surgeon must remove the affected part of the intestine and sew the two healthy sections back together.

 The intestines will be stitched with sutures that dissolve.
 The outside skin is usually closed with stitches that will dissolve and then covered with gauze and/or a clear dressing.

-When the enema is complete, your child will pass the air out of the intestines.
+If your child received an enema, the air will pass out of the intestines.
 The gas may persist for a few hours after the test.
-It is normal during this time to have a fever and your child may be given Tylenol (Acetaminophen) to bring down the fever.
+It is normal during this time to have a fever and your child may be given Tylenol (acetaminophen) to bring down the fever.

-Once your child is eating and feeling better, you will be able to take him home.
+Once your child is eating and feeling better, you will be able to take them home.
 We ask you bring your child back to the hospital if any symptoms return.

-If your child had surgery to treat intussusception, he will recover in the post-acute care unit for an hour or so, and then will be moved to a hospital room.
+If your child had surgery to treat intussusception, they will recover in the post-acute care unit for an hour or so, and then will be moved to a hospital room.

 Your child’s incision may have a clear (derma bond) dressing or a gauze dressing.
 The clear dressing will dissolve.
 Gauze dressings are removed two days after surgery.